joychak/spark-kubernetes-aws/README.md

 1. Open browser to test the S3 bucket UI using URL = http://localhost:8055/.
 The UI dashboard should be empty initially because no bucket has been created yet.

-2. You can refresh the UI after creating the `test-bucket` bucket to see the newly created S3 bucket or list the bucket and it's content by executing the following command -
+2. You can refresh the UI after creating the `test-bucket` bucket to list the bucket, and it's content by executing the following command -

         aws --endpoint-url=http://localhost:4566 s3 ls s3://test-bucket